nkschaefer/hts_popgen/README.md

 ## Programs

+All programs will show options if run with `-h` or with no arguments.

 ### dstat
 * Calculate [D-statistics](https://avianhybrids.wordpress.com/2019/11/09/d-statistics-for-dummies-a-simple-test-for-introgression/) for a set of individuals.
 Requires a VCF of variant data plus a tab-separated text file mapping individuals (column 1) to populations (column 2).
 * For more information on D-statistics, $\hat{f}$, and the weighted block jackknife, see the section in [this paper](https://pubmed.ncbi.nlm.nih.gov/26826668/).